 Amazing stories about dogs that warn their diabetic owners when there are dangerous fluctuations in their sugar levels are all over the news and Internet.
 Unfortunately, as these stories drive demand for diabetes alert dogs, or DADs, the number of credible providers remains small.

-Some people, often parents of the smallest and most fragile children with Type 1 diabetes, have unwittingly fallen prey to unscrupulous or inexperienced DAD providers.
-They found themselves left with animals that cost thousands of dollars yet were utterly incapable of alerting on the patient as promised.
+Some people, often parents of the smallest and most fragile children with Type 1 diabetes, have unwittingly fallen prey to unscrupulous or inexperienced Diabetes Alert Dog providers.
+They found themselves left with animals that cost thousands of dollars yet were utterly incapable of alerting on the diabetic as promised.

 If you are still not sure, ask us.
-We are here to help your journey to find a DAD be a success.
+We are here to help your journey to find a Diabetes Alert Dog be a success.

 Find a Trainer

-The DAD Alliance provides a list of professional trainers and their contact information
+The Diabetes Alert Dog Alliance provides a list of professional trainers and their contact information

-in an effort to help people find someone to help them obtain a DAD. more info
+in an effort to help people find someone to help them obtain a Diabetes Alert Dog.

 Diabetes Alert Dog FAQs

 What is a diabetes alert dog?
-The DAD Alliance has collected some of the most frequently asked questions, from “What is a DAD?” to “Can I train a puppy myself?” and answered them for you.
+The Diabetes Alert Dog Alliance has collected some of the most frequently asked questions, from “What is a DAD?” to “Can I train a puppy myself?” and answered them for you.

-Visit this page for links to a few news stories about DADs and their people.
+Visit the news and events page for links to stories about Diabetes Alert Dogs and their people.
 When we have news releases, we’ll post them there, too.